 You can contact Molecular Devices Technical Support by submitting a support request through the Knowledge Base or by phone.
 To find regional support contact information, visit www.moleculardevices.com/contact.

-You will need the instrument serial number and the software system ID.
+You need the instrument serial number.

 The serial number is located on the back panel of the instrument.

 Documentation